-Some might say it’s being healthy—not sick or diseased.
-Others say it involves having a day free of aches and pains.
+Some might say it’s being healthy—not being sick, or diseased.
+Others might say it’s a day free of aches and pain.
 Or, we could define “wellness” as having a good environment in which to live, or by having a happy and successful love relationship.
-Fulﬁlling work life is also a potential element.
-What about our ability to take better care of ourselves?
-And could it be something as fundamentally simple as having enough mental, spiritual, and emotional energy to carry out the day’s endeavors in a positive and cheerful way?
+A fulfilling professional life perhaps, or having the opportunity to live with purpose, are also potential elements.

 These questions were presented as a retrospective study to over 2,500 people.
-The results were astonishing!
-The overall average of change was an increase in the positive markers to the POWER of 2.8!
+The results were astounding!
+The overall average of change was an increase in the positive marker to the POWER of 2.8!
 (Remember your algebra?
 Not TIMES 2.8, but an exponential increase to the power of 2.8!)

-Needless to say, this initial study garnered enough attention to warrant an additional study using stronger research methods.
-And this is exactly what happened.
-The next study utilized the same markers, but was a longitudinal study over a two-year period.
-Different practice members were tracked, beginning with interviews before a person began Care, and followed those individuals over time as their neural strategies increased and developed.
-Approximately 750 people completed the two-year study period.
+This initial exploratory study garnered enough attention to warrant additional research using stronger study methods.
+The next effort utilized the same markers, but was a longitudinal study performed over a two-year period.
+Different practice members from the original study were interviewed and tracked, beginning with before an individual first began care and intermittently over time.
+Approximately 780 people completed the two-year study period.

-The second study was even more surprising than the ﬁrst.
-This time, the improvements were verified to have changed to the power of 3!!
+The second study was even more surprising than the first.
+In this well researched, well-documented university study, the designated wellness markers were verified to have improved to the power of 3!

-Those of us in the Network community cherish this core element, this wellness quality, of Network Care.
-We commonly expect to live a life filled with positive attitudes and beneficial relationships, excellent mental and spiritual health, greater joy and less stress, and are blessed with lives that embody the wonderful benefits of having an energy-rich life!!
+This model has become known as The Epstein Model of Wellness.
+Those of us in the Network community cherish this core element, and it has become profoundly life-changing for us.
+We commonly expect to live a life filled with positive attitudes and beneficial relationships, excellent mental and spiritual health, greater joy, peace, and less stress.
+We are blessed with lives that embody the wonderful benefits of having an energy-rich life!

 Come and see for yourself what Network Spinal Analysis can mean for you!